CarbonSolutions/LOCAETA_AQ/README.md

 │   ├── logo.png                 # Logo image for the project (NOT USED)
 │   ├── references.bib           # Bibliography file for references (BibTeX format; NOT USED)
 │   ├── requirements.txt         # Dependencies or packages required for the project
-├── no_need/                     # Directory for files that are no longer needed ├── outputs/                     # Directory for storing generated outputs (NOT INCLUDED IN THE REPO) ├── __init__.py
+├── notebooks/                     # Directory for useful jupyter notebook iles for additional processing ├── outputs/                     # Directory for storing generated outputs (NOT INCLUDED IN THE REPO) ├── __init__.py
 ├── setup.py